 Over the last several years, the medical esthetic industry has steadily increased.
-Botox, dermal fillers, laser hair removal, and many other forms of skin rejuvenation are just some of the noninvasive treatments that make up this billion dollar medical esthetic marketplace.
+Botox, dermal fillers, laser hair reduction, and many other forms of skin rejuvenation are just some of the noninvasive treatments that make up this billion dollar medical esthetic marketplace.
 In fact, according to the ASAPS, noninvasive cosmetic treatments experienced a 10% increase from last year.
 In the last 16 years, there has been a 250% increase for these types of nonsurgical cosmetic treatments.

 Like many others, you’re probably wondering why there is such a high demand for nonsurgical treatments.
 In this economy, people have become wiser with their dollar.
 An invasive skin rejuvenation surgery can cost in the high thousands and result in a long recovery time, but a noninvasive cosmetic treatment (such as Botox) can cost in the hundreds and have absolutely no downtime while producing phenomenal results.
 In fact, many people who received Botox cosmetic said it wiped 10 years off their appearance!

 Because the trends over the last several years show a significant increase in nonsurgical treatments, its predicted that 2014 will be a stellar year for medical esthetic school.

 Medical Esthetic School and the Demand for Treatments

 Statistics have proved that there is an extremely high demand for these types of noninvasive cosmetic treatments, and many people have been taking advantage of this in order to expand their income.